DESTINATIONS · CALABRIA

 Agriculture and Cultural Tourism in Bova – History and Contemporary Attractions

 Bova, situated in the province of Reggio Calabria, has based its livelihood on the cultivation of olives and grapes on terraced fields for centuries.
-Contemporary cultural tourism in this region is strongly linked to the agricultural and culinary heritage, offering products with DOP and IGP status.
-Guests visiting Bova can participate in olive oil production workshops, which form an integral part of local agritourism.
+Contemporary cultural tourism in this region is strongly linked to agricultural heritage and the cuisine of the southern Reggino area.
+In practice, this means extra virgin olive oil from the Reggio Calabria metropolitan area, local bread and baked goods, and the pastoral traditions of Aspromonte.

 Frequently Asked Questions